-Coastal Alabama Community College places among the top 20% of community colleges in Alabama for:
+Coastal Alabama Community College ranks among the top 20% of public schools in Alabama for:

 - Faulkner State Community College, a public two-year institution located in Baldwin County in southwest Alabama, has three campuses located in Bay Minette, Gulf Shores, and Fairhope.